Arts-n-Code/AnC-FCMDebug-Android/README.md

 # Next Steps
   - You should be able now to send notification either by using the firebase console or by using their SDK/API
-  - You can also use the app as a sandbox for grabbing and mannipulating the received notifications
+  - You can also use the app as a sandbox for grabbing and manipulating the received notifications

 ### Send Notification to a Single Device
   - The application already has a button that when clicked it logs your device's firebase token (Instance ID)